Kryssie6985/codecraft/lexicon/02_ARCANE_SCHOOLS/01_cantrips.md

 - Quick data access without complex logic

 **CodeCraft Philosophy:**

-Cantrips are the everyday spells—simple, quick, reliable.
+🎯 //-> Strategic Decision: Cantrips are the everyday spells—simple, quick, reliable.
 They don't change the world, but they make the world work.
 Every grand ritual begins with humble cantrips.

+💖 //<3 The magic is in the mundane.
+Respect the foundational atoms of computation.

 ---